pocketjoso/penthouse/README.md

 Change any relative paths (f.e. `background-image: url("../images/x.gif");`) to absolute (starting with a `/`): `background-image: url("/images/x.gif");`, and then try again.

 ###Unstyled content showing
-The most common problem is with clearing floats.
-Instead of clearing elements appearing after floated elements (f.e. using `clear:both;`), clear the floats themselves by using the [clear-fix pattern](http://css-tricks.com/snippets/css/clear-fix/).
-Float clearing will now work also in the generated critical css.

 If you for some reason have an element appearing early in the DOM, but that you apply styles to move outside of the above the fold content (using absolute position or transforms), consider whether it really should appear so early in the DOM.

 ###Special glyphs not showing/showing incorrectly